 Selling online isn’t just for big brands anymore.
 Small businesses, solo creators, and local shops are all turning their sites into sales engines.

 WordPress is a huge part of that shift.
-With plugins like WooCommerce and modern e-commerce themes, it’s easier to:
+With plugins like WooCommerce and modern e-commerce themes, it’s easier to list products or services, take payments securely, and handle taxes, shipping, and basic inventory.

 If you’re selling anything online, your design choices directly affect your sales.
 Treat your WordPress site like a real storefront and keep improving how easy it is to browse, compare, and buy.